 Food products may carry the HCS if they meet nutritional standards set by HPB.
-Evaluation will be based on the nutritional values; particularly fat, saturated fat, sodium and dietary fibre, as well as the contribution of that product towards a balanced diet.
+Evaluation will be based on the nutritional values; particularly fat, saturated fat, sugar, sodium and dietary fibre, as well as the contribution of that product towards a balanced diet.
+The suitability of the product for HCS is also evaluated, including product eligibility, product nature, product positioning and marketing of the product.
+The Healthier Choice Symbol Programme is a voluntary scheme administered by the Health Promotion Board, and the Board reserves the right to evaluate product suitability and eligibility for the Programme for the benefit of public health.